nickcharlton/dokku-cookbook/README.md

 [![Build Status](https://travis-ci.org/nickcharlton/dokku-cookbook.svg?branch=master)](https://travis-ci.org/nickcharlton/dokku-cookbook)

-This is a rebuild of the existing [chef-dokku][] cookbook, switching to a direct package install and providing Lightweight Resource Providers (LWRPs) for managing apps and it's components.
+This is a Chef cookbook which provides the ability to install and configure [dokku][].
+It provides a set of recipes and Lightweight Resource Providers (LWRPs) for managing apps and it's components.

 ## Usage